 Some scientists, Yang said, hypothesized that short-range order was responsible for this.

-“But because the short-range order is so small and subtle in materials, it's very challenging to observe or measure it in order to provide experimental proof,” said co-corresponding author Andrew M. Minor, professor of and engineering at the University of California Berkeley (UC Berkeley) and Lawrence Berkeley National Laboratory (LBNL).
+“But because the short-range order is so small and subtle in materials, it's very challenging to observe or measure it in order to provide experimental proof,” said co-corresponding author Andrew M. Minor, professor of materials science and engineering at the University of California Berkeley (UC Berkeley) and Lawrence Berkeley National Laboratory (LBNL).

 CrCoNi has three components: chromium, cobalt and nickel.
 Each element has the same atomic fraction within the alloy, and early studies assumed that each of the three kinds of atoms was randomly distributed within the system, according to Yang.
 However, Yang said that recent studies show the material actually displays short-range order.